Echo Escape 2 picoCTF 2026 Solution

 Learn more

-A classic ret2win exploit overwrites the saved return address with the address of a "win" function that already exists in the binary - in this case print_flag().
-The payload is simply padding bytes (to fill the buffer and any gap up to the return address) followed by the 8-byte little-endian address of the target function.
+A classic ret2win exploit overwrites the saved return address with the address of a "win" function that already exists in the binary - here win() at around 0x8049276.
+The payload is simply padding bytes (to fill the buffer and the saved EBP up to the return address) followed by the 4-byte little-endian address of the target function.
 When the vulnerable function executes its ret instruction, it pops the overwritten address off the stack and jumps there.

-p64(addr) in pwntools packs a 64-bit integer into 8 little-endian bytes, matching the byte order expected on x86-64 systems.
-The equivalent for 32-bit targets is p32(addr).
+p32(addr) in pwntools packs a 32-bit integer into 4 little-endian bytes, which is what this binary expects (the 64-bit equivalent is p64(addr), 8 bytes).
 Getting the endianness right is critical - submitting the address in big-endian order will jump to garbage memory and crash instead.

 See Buffer Overflow Binary Exploitation and Pwntools for CTF for the broader workflow.